 Form I-765 is officially called the Application for Employment Authorization.
 U.S. Citizenship and Immigration Services (USCIS) uses this form to collect information from people applying for work authorization to assess whether or not they are eligible for a work permit.
 A work permit is formally called an Employment Authorization Document or EAD.

 You can’t get an EAD without filing Form I-765 with USCIS.
 Without work authorization, you can’t work for any employer in the United States.
-When USCIS processes and approves your Form I-765 application, they will issue you a card that you can use as proof of your ability to work for employers in the United States.
+When USCIS processes and approves your Form I-765 application, they will issue you a card that you can use as proof of your eligibility to work for employers in the United States.
 You’ll also use Form I-765 to renew an expired EAD or to replace a missing or damaged EAD.

 Who Can File Form I-765?